Tag Archives: Till Death Do Us Part

 The Church has neither the power nor the mandate to restore God’s original design at creation.
 Divine provisions, such as divorce, must continue until God punishes the wicked and creates a new heaven and a new earth.
 It must be acknowledged that the “hardness of men’s hearts” is the cause of every law.
 Man’s fall into sin required God’s Law.
 Law is absent wherever sin does not exist.
 So then, how did the church err in using Christ’s teaching in Matthew chapters 5 and 19 to restrict marital divorce?
 Notice the second distinct point in Jesus’ statement: “because of the hardness of men’s hearts”.
 This phrase has been misapprehended to mean that man relentlessly, stubbornly demanded permission to divorce, so Moses gave in to their sinful desires and permitted divorce.

 Consider the popular theological view on the phrase, “Because of the hardness of men’s hearts”?
 A careful study of Moses action recognizes that he was not permitting divorce so much as he was placing restrictions and guidelines on the treacherous treatment of wives including putting them out of their own home and replacing them with another woman.
-Moses was actually commanding these abusive men to free their wives with a divorce action.
-However, God’s Law performed this function so as to condemn those who did so without just cause.
-Moses’ restrictions demanded divorce to protect the innocent spouse without condoning permissiveness for the treacherous spouse.
+Moses was commanding these abusive men to free their wives with a writ of divorce.
+However, God’s Law performed this function in such a way as to condemn those who did so without just cause.
+Moses’ restrictions demanded divorce to protect the innocent spouse without allowing permissiveness for the treacherous spouse.

-The final concern is less a contradiction but a mistaken notion nonetheless.
+The final concern is less a contradiction but a mistaken notion, nonetheless.
 The church interpreted the phrase ‘the hardness of men’s hearts’ to mean that man stubbornly insisted upon ‘divorce for any reason’ when in fact Jesus meant nothing more than that man, since the time of the fall, is evil continually and have desperately wicked hearts, hence the necessity for an escape from a truly treacherous spouse.
-Jesus’ statement on the hardness of men’s hearts is directed at the reality that sinful man is capable of weaponizing even God’s gracious allowances and using them to sin all the more.
-So God provided Moses, not a prohibition for divorce, but guidelines to establish biblical grounds for divorce.
+Jesus’ statement on the hardness of men’s hearts is directed at the reality that sinful man is capable of weaponizing even God’s gracious allowances and using them to sin even more.
+So, God provided Moses, not a prohibition for divorce, but guidelines to establish biblical grounds for divorce.
 Those guidelines were intentionally vague because God understood that a simple rule of three (such as adultery, abandonment, physical abuse) could not possibly cover every legitimate need for a divorce.
 God understood that the hardness of man’s heart makes many people treacherous spouses; spouses who would break the conditions of the marriage covenant.
 Both Moses and Jesus needed to correct the permissiveness of the Israelites and the Pharisees while at the same time reinforcing God’s provision of divorce for the protection of the innocent spouses of treacherous husbands and wives.
-Jesus gave an example of the type of covenant breaking that would permit divorce and the church turned it into a law of one biblical ground for divorce, but a careful study of scripture quickly sees the impossibility of that being the correct interpretation of our Lord’s meaning.
+Jesus gave an example of the type of covenant breaking that would permit divorce and the church turned it into a law of one, but a careful study of scripture manifests the impossibility of that being the correct interpretation of our Lord’s meaning.

 From The Beginning It Has Not Been This Way

 The unmistakable point here is that the fall brought about hard hearts and that mankind must mitigate their own sins so that they can aspire to God’s original intent in their marriages.
-However, Moses and Jesus did not prohibit divorce, but rather pointed to the guidelines of God’s Law on divorce so that the innocent partners of treacherous, adulterous, murderous spouses would have a way of escape.
-The church effectively prohibited access to divorce entirely and ignored Moses’ guidelines reinforced by Jesus.
-To make matters worse the Church’s catastrophic blunder was all done in the name of Jesus as it was our Lord’s words they misinterpreted in order to nullify God’s allowance for all necessary divorces.
+However, Moses and Jesus did not prohibit divorce, but rather pointed to the guidelines of God’s Law on divorce so that the innocent partners of treacherous spouses would have a way of escape.
+The church effectively prohibited access to divorce entirely and ignored Moses’ provision reinforced by Jesus.
+To make matters worse the Church’s catastrophic blunder was all done in the name of Jesus as it was our Lord’s words they misinterpreted to nullify God’s allowance for all necessary divorces.
 So then, the church has failed where Moses and Jesus did not.

 Finally, we arrive at Jesus’ second distinct point that reads: “Moses permitted you to divorce your wives.”
 John Milton explained that God instituted marriage because Adam was lonely (“It is not good for the man to be alone” Genesis 2:18), and God provided the perfect solution (woman) to alleviate man’s loneliness.
 God’s intentions were that this special friendship would last forever, but then man fell into sin; a fall so great that we have the following recorded in Genesis 6:5-7: